Blocks in Cardano SL

 A delegate can prove its rights with a special certificate.
 Please note that only heavyweight delegation data is stored in the block.

 The special payload is used for the update system mechanism.
 It contains:

-- Proposal for software update (update for the nodes and update of the protocol itself).
+- A proposal for software update (update for the nodes and update of the protocol itself).

-- List of votes for the particular update (stakeholders can approve or reject one).
+- A list of votes for the particular update (stakeholders can approve or reject one).